DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 It’s a problem we warned folks about six years ago when penny auctions really began to enjoy a heyday.”

-Consumer.org investigated a claim in the lawsuit that some of the brands featured on DealDash appear to have a direct and undisclosed connection DealDash.
+Consumer.org investigated a claim in the lawsuit that some of the brands featured on DealDash appear to have a direct and undisclosed connection to DealDash.

 Consumer.org further looked into the claims that DealDash and many of the brands it features are linked.
 It says that many of the brands appear to have the same trademark holder.